 I often hear people mix up the terms "garter" and "garter belt."
 There is a subtle, but distinct difference between the two, so I thought I'd explain the difference between a wedding garter and a garter belt.
-Sometimes a garter can be called a wedding garter or bridal garter and these are used interchangeably and the same thing – just a garter.
+Sometimes a garter can be called a wedding garter or bridal garter.
+These terms are used interchangeably and refer to the same thing – just a garter.

 Here are two pictures of a lace garter belt, you can see the beautiful lace band or belt that goes around the waist and the straps that hang down to clasp onto the panty hose.
 When you wear a garter belt, you need to use panty hose or stockings that don't go all the way up your leg, like thigh high stockings or some other panty hose designed to be worn with a garter belt.

 What Is A Garter?

 Second, is the garter.
 (Remember, the garter is also called a wedding garter or a bridal garter.
 But, for the sake of this blog post, we are just going to call it a garter!)

 The garter represents the oldest wedding tradition.
 It is a small piece of decorated material that is worn around one of the bride's legs during the wedding ceremony and reception.
 The garter is usually made with elastic so that it holds up while she is walking and dance.

 Often times, the couple will participate in the wedding garter toss tradition in which the garter is removed and thrown to guests as a sign of good luck.